ABA Model Rule 8.4(g) Efforts in Wisconsin

 Status of Action in Wisconsin

-Status – The Wisconsin State Bar’s Committee on Professional Ethics is considering ABA Model Rule 8.4(g).
+Status – The Wisconsin Supreme Court declined to adopt ABA Model Rule 8.4(g).

 At its September meeting, the State Bar of Wisconsin’s Board of Governors supported the proposal from the State Bar’s Professional Ethics Committee to adopt ABA Model Rule 8.4(g) into Wisconsin’s attorney ethics rules.
 The model rule would replace current Rule 20:8.4(i), which says it is professional misconduct for an attorney to “harass a person on the basis of sex, race, age, creed, religion, color, national origin, disability, sexual preference or marital status in connection with the lawyer’s professional activities,” with an exception for “legitimate advocacy.”
 The proposal will now move to the Wisconsin Supreme Court as a petition.